Portunus pelagicus

-Portunus pelagicus, also known as the flower crab, blue crab, blue swimmer crab, blue manna crab or sand crab, rajungan in Indonesian, and alimasag in Tagalog, Kapampangan, and Pangasinan, is a large crab found in the Indo-Pacific, including off the coasts of Indonesia, Cambodia, Thailand, the Philippines, and Vietnam; and in the intertidal estuaries around most of Australia and east to New Caledonia.
+Portunus pelagicus, also known as the blue crab, blue swimmer crab, blue manna crab and flower crab is a species of large crab found in the Indo-Pacific, including off the coasts of Indonesia, Malaysia, Cambodia, Thailand, the Philippines, and Vietnam; and in the intertidal estuaries around most of Australia and east to New Caledonia.

 Description

 The males are bright blue in color with white spots and with characteristically long chelipeds, while the females have a duller green/brown, with a more rounded carapace.
 The carapace can be up to 20 cm wide.

 Behaviour

 They stay buried under sand or mud most of the time, particularly during the daytime and winter, which may explain their high tolerance to ammonium (NH4+) and ammonia (NH3).
 They come out to feed during high tide on various organisms such as bivalves, fish and, to a lesser extent, macroalgae.
 They are excellent swimmers, largely due to a pair of flattened legs that resemble paddles.
 However, in contrast to another portunid crab (Scylla serrata), they cannot survive for long periods out of the water.